tenbergen/neocal/README.md

 ## Contribute
 Share the love and improve this thing.
 I'm sure there's plenty ways to make it better.
 My main concern is making something easy to use and versatile.

+## See also
+neotemp - An adafruit NeoPixel stick thermostat for Raspberry Pi.